-Students enrolled in a Liberal Arts BA/BS degree program have three members on their Advising Team: a Pre-Major/Major Advisor, a Senior Academic Advisor, and an Advising Dean.
+Students enrolled in a Arts and Sciences BA/BS degree program have three members on their Advising Team: a Pre-Major/Major Advisor, a Senior Academic Advisor, and an Advising Dean.
 Each member of your team plays a different role in your advising process at Tufts.

 Faculty or parents/guardians with academic concerns about students should contact the student’s Advising Dean directly.